PlummersSoftwareLLC/Primes/PrimeAssembly/solution_3/README.md

 The build and run scripts, and therefore also the included Dockerfile, use [emuStudio](https://www.emustudio.net/) to assemble the source code and run it in a MITS Altair 8800 emulator.
 As the emulator aims to be clock accurate, the performance reported from the emulator should be very close to that on an actual Altair 8800.

+To make the code assemble in emuStudio, some minor changes to the source code had to be made:

+- Labels were postfixed with a colon
+- The endless loop at the end of the program was replaced with an `hlt` instruction.

 ## Run instructions

 ### Linux/cbmbasic